shape and scales lab logo. A zebrafish and a horned lizard with points noting different landmarks on both animals.

 I am an integrative biologist who cares more about the people I work with than the questions we develop or data we analyze.
 I have worked with teams to study how different groups of rattlesnakes are related to eachother, how different environmental factors effect the migration of a group of waterfall-climbing fishes, and to develop methods for automating the collection of shape data on 2D and 3D images of fishes.
 When not on campus you can find me playing outside with my partner and our pup.
 We particulary enjoy camping, paddling, and climbing rocks!

-Stella is a biology major.
-She hopes to go to vet school after graduation, with the goal of working with exotic animals.
-Stella is currently looking at how skull shape differs among different breeds of dogs and also works on articulating our skeletal collection!
+Stella Venn '25 & Sophia Kessler '24 are currently looking at how skull shape differs among different breeds of dogs.
+Stella also works on protocol development and articulating our skeletal collection!

-Yihan is a biology major/ computer science minor with a fondess for bees.
-She is currently using machine learning methods to study how swimming behavior changes with size in egg-producing guppy fishes!
+Yihan Li Using machine learning to study how swimming behavior changes with size in Endler's guppies

 Gwen Wheeling & Brandon Leake - Effects of nitrtite on Endler's guppies (2023)